5 User Experience Design Takeaways

 2. Put More Focus on Interaction

 Online experience is getting more granular, interfaces get more detailed, details get more functional.
-This is how micro interactions split into bosons and get their own ingredients.
+This is how micro-interactions split into bosons and get their own ingredients.

-Micro interactions are not breaking news, but still hot, and they keep on getting smaller.
+Micro-interactions are not breaking news, but still hot, and they keep on getting smaller.
 These days they are atomized into a series of even smaller interactions: tap a button, drag elements on the page, tick a consent box.
 These tiny micro-interactions get more concentrated and focused attention.
-Not for nothing, since they provide better connectivity between users and interfaces: show immediate feedback upon actions, guide users along their online experience, save time and keep users informed on what’s happening.
+Not for nothing, since they provide better connectivity between users and interfaces: show immediate feedback upon actions, guide users along with their online experience, save time and keep users informed on what’s happening.

 See in action on WeskStatt digital agency website.

 Moreover, micro-interactions help to get over interstitial anxiety, a micro feeling of being lost that users may experience in between two actions, such as moving to another page or waiting for upload.
-If crafted smartly, micro-interactions manage to add balance and smooth online experience turning waiting into excitement.
+If crafted smartly, micro-interactions manage to add balance and a smooth online experience turning waiting into excitement.

 3. Embrace Personalization